Age and health concerns about Donald Trump

+A 2024 poll by Ipsos indicated increased concern about Trump's age and fitness for office between 2023 and 2024.

-At years old, Donald Trump, the 47th president of the United States since 2025 and the 45th from 2017 to 2021, is the oldest person in American history to be inaugurated as president.
-He became the oldest presidential nominee of a major party in July 2024, five weeks after his 78th birthday.
-Should he serve as president until August 15, 2028, he would be the oldest sitting president in American history.
+At years old, Donald Trump, the 45th and 47th president of the United States, became the oldest person in American history to become president upon his second inauguration in 2025.
+In July 2024, five weeks after his 78th birthday, he became the oldest presidential nominee of a major party.
+Should he serve as president until at least August 15, 2028, he would be the oldest sitting president in American history.
 On January 20, 2029, the end of his second term, he would be 82 years, seven months, and six days old.

 Since the early days of Trump's 2016 presidential campaign, his physical and mental health have been debated.
 Trump was 70 years old when he first took office, surpassing Ronald Reagan as the oldest person to assume the presidency.
 Trump's age, weight, lifestyle, and history of heart disease raised questions about his physical health.
-Some psychiatrists and reporters have speculated that Trump may have mental health impairments, such as dementia (which runs in his family) or narcissistic personality disorder.
-Such claims have prompted discussion about ethics and applicability of the Goldwater rule, which prohibits mental health professionals from publicly diagnosing or discussing the diagnosis of public figures without their consent and direct examination.
+Some psychiatrists and reporters have speculated that Trump may have mental health impairments, such as dementia (which his father had), attention deficit hyperactivity disorder or narcissistic personality disorder.
+Such claims have prompted discussion about the ethics and applicability of the Goldwater rule, which prohibits mental health professionals from publicly diagnosing or discussing the diagnosis of public figures without their consent and direct examination.
 Public opinion polling from July 2024 indicated an increase in the percentage of Americans concerned about his fitness for a second term.

-During the 2024 election campaign, some critics raised concerns regarding former president Trump's transparency about his medical records and overall health, noting that he had not publicly released a full medical report since 2015.
-Critics noted that his opponent, Kamala Harris, had released her records, and that such disclosures are a common practice among presidential candidates.
-On April 13, 2025, three months after Trump's second inauguration, the White House released the results of his physical examination and his cognitive assessment; it concluded that Trump was in "excellent health" and "fully fit" to serve as commander-in-chief.
+Trump's 2024 presidential campaign refused to release basic medical records on Trump's health for a significant period, with the most recent release being in 2015.
+A number of official reports have since been made, concluding that Trump was in "excellent health" and "fully fit" to serve as president.
+Beginning in 2025, concerns grew over Trump's stamina after he appeared to fall asleep during multiple meetings.
+By May 2026, multiple polls showed a majority of Americans did not believe Trump was mentally fit to be president.
+Overall concerns have continued to abound throughout his second presidency, with both Trump insiders and outside critics directly discussing supposed health risks and their future impacts, up to and including a presidential succession by Vice President JD Vance.